gear-foundation/gear-wiki/docs/examples/varatube.md

 ### 🏗️ Upload program

-1. You can deploy program using [idea.gear-tech.io](https://idea.gear-tech.io/).
+1. You can deploy a program using [idea.gear-tech.io](https://idea.gear-tech.io/)
 2. In the network selector choose `Staging Testnet` or `Development` in case if you have running a local node
 3. Upload program `varatube.opt.wasm` from `/target/wasm32-unknown-unknown/release/`
 4. Upload metadata file `meta.txt`
 5. Specify `init payload` and calculate gas!
-6. Repeat steps 3-5 for uploading Fungible Token contract `fungible_token.opt.wasm`...
+6. Repeat steps #3-5 for uploading Fungible Token contract `fungible_token.opt.wasm`...
-7. ... ??? ... send message ? mint tokens ?

 ### 🖥️ Run UI